W6EC 261 / EU Regulation

 per passenger, Wizz Air claims

-How Wizz Air Resists Claims
+Common Challenges With Wizz Air Claims

-Wizz Air's initial rejection rate is among the highest in Europe — approximately 70% of valid claims are rejected on first submission.
 Common rejection wording includes 'operational reasons beyond our control' without specifying the actual cause.

 The airline has been fined multiple times by the Hungarian Competition Authority (GVH) for misleading passengers about their compensation rights, including claiming that flights under 3 hours are never eligible (they can be for distance-based compensation).